imagej/imagej.github.io/pages/EGit.md

-If the clones repository contains a [Maven](Maven "wikilink") project, you can then right-click it in Eclipses' package explorer and choose {% include bc content='Configure |Convert to Maven Project' %}
+If the clones repository contains a [Maven](Maven "wikilink") project, you can then right-click it in Eclipses' package explorer and choose {% include bc content='Configure |Convert to Maven Project'%}

 Et voila, ready and all in Eclipse.